20.02.2016 Car Insurance

 Where you live and where you leave your car has an impact on how cheap your car insurance is.
 Living in a city where there is more traffic, greater risk of crime and theft is likely to push your premium up.
 On the whole living in a rural area should mean cheaper car insurance but this isn’t always the case, especially in Ireland where some rural counties have higher premiums than others because of higher rates of claims.

 Amongst the least expensive places to get car insurance are rural or small towns in Donegal and Cork.
-This is likely to be the case for the majority of the country on the basis that there is usually less traffic and less crime in these areas.
+This is likely to be the case for most of the country on the basis that there is usually less traffic and less crime in these areas.

 There are some exceptions though, the wee county, Louth is an area where car insurance premiums have historically been more expensive.
 This is mostly due to a higher number of claims made in this county.
 The number of claims made in every region has an impact on the premiums the rest of us pay.
 This video from Insurance Ireland shows us why: